mumble-voip/mumble/docs/DockerCompose.md

 Change `#master` at the end of the build line in `docker-compose.yml` to the branch you want to compile.
 For example, `build: github.com/mumble-voip/mumble#1.4.x` will build version `1.4.x`.

-## How do I add Let's Encrypt certificates with Docker Compose?
+## Adding a certificate

+First, give Murmur permission to read the certificate files.
+There are two options for this:

-To add Let's Encrypt certificates to the container you can move the certificates to a location user `1000` can read and add an extra volume to the Docker Compose file.
+1. Move the certificate files to a location user `1000` can read

-Alternatively, you can run the Docker container as root by following these steps:

-1. Add `user: "0:0"` to the Docker Compose file

-2. Add `- /etc/letsencrypt/:/certs:ro` to the volume section of the Docker Compose file

-3. Change `uname` to `uname=murmur` in murmur.ini to make Murmur switch to a non root user after reading the cert

-4. Change `sslCert` and `sslKey` to the path of the certificate and key respectively
+2. Have Murmur read the certificate files as `root` and then switch accounts.
+This is done by adding `user: "0:0"` to `docker-compose.yml` and changing `uname` to `uname=murmur` in `murmur.ini`

+Then add a volume with the certificate files in the `volume` section of `docker-compose.yml`: `- /path/to/certificate-directory/:/certs:ro`.

+Finally, change `sslCert` and `sslKey` in `murmur.ini` to their respective paths and run `docker-compose down` followed by `docker-compose up -d`.